Skip to main content

 Cultural Significance:

-Casablanca represents modern Morocco's culinary evolution - blending Berber, Arab, Jewish, and French influences into a cosmopolitan dining scene that honors tradition while embracing innovation.
+Casablanca is where modern Moroccan cooking shows its hand, folding Berber, Arab, Jewish, and French influences into a dining scene that keeps tradition close while trying new things.

 Signature Dishes: